2,494 pages and posts and 29 ebooks published on GMi

 Letters

-My editorial practice for online letters is to promote readability by humans and facilitate machine learning.
-I normalize page layout and typography.
+For these reasons, I normalize page layout and typography.
 I silently correct holographic text for paragraph breaks, capitalization, spelling, and punctuation.
-I insert links and bracketed text to clarify meaning. and add minimal explanatory headnotes for that purpose.
+I insert links and bracketed text to clarify meaning.
+I add explanatory headnotes instead of footnotes.

 Bibliography